 HowlRound

 HowlRound accepts submissions to its journal from "contributors who are deeply invested in and committed to the theatre field."
 They accept pieces on theatre commoning, ideas that challenge the status quo, lesser-known or marginalized aesthetics, equity, inclusivity, and accessibility for under-represented theatre communities and practices, and theatre practice and process.
-They pay honorariums of $200 per essay.
+They pay honorariums of $200 per single-authored essay and $400 for multi-authored essays and interview pieces.

 Military Families

 Military Families is a monthly magazine for members of the military and their families.
-It's published by AmeriForce Media.
-They accept essays, interview-style profiles, advice, news reports, listicles, and more.
-Pay ranges from $75-200 depending on length, experience, commitment required, and whether the piece is for the print or digital editions.
+It's published by U.S. Military Publishing.
+They accept essays, interview-style profiles, news reports, and more.
+Pay ranges from $75-300 per piece.

 Notre Dame Magazine